Share

 - Mayo Foundation for Medical Education and Research. (n.d.-c).
 Pelvic inflammatory disease (PID).
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/pelvic-inflammatory-disease/symptoms-causes/syc-20352594#symptoms

-- professional, C. C. medical. (n.d.-x).
+- Professional, C. C. medical. (n.d.-x).
 Vaginal yeast infection: Causes, symptoms & treatment.
 Cleveland Clinic. https://my.clevelandclinic.org/health/diseases/5019-vaginal-yeast-infection#symptoms-and-causes

 - Mayo Foundation for Medical Education and Research.
 (2023k, September 8).
-Sexually transmitted diseases (stds).
+Sexually transmitted diseases (STDs).
 Mayo Clinic. https://www.mayoclinic.org/diseases-conditions/sexually-transmitted-diseases-stds/diagnosis-treatment/drc-20351246

 Spotlight on